'Shadow and Bone' Season 3: Netflix Renewal Status & What We Know So Far

 Let’s begin with Netflix itself, which releases hourly data for its top 40 shows and movies every Tuesday.

 Here’s how its weekly ranking in the Netflix global top 10s looks thus far after two weeks.
-Between March 12th and March 26th, the show has picked up 105.43M hours in the top 10s:
+Between March 12th and April 2nd, the show has picked up 132.43M hours in the top 10s.
+Here’s how that breaks down week-to-week:

 |Week Period